DallasO/Code-Samples/README.txt

   also planning on using GitHub to help others with what I have to offer, as well as learn from the community.

-More about me:  I am an Information Systems major, with an emphasis in
+More about me:  I am an Information Systems graduate, with an emphasis in
                 Systems Development, from the University of
                 Wisconsin-Eau Claire.
+I have graduated in
-I will be graduating in December 2014, after which I am moving to Reno, NV.
+                December 2014, after which I have moved to Reno, NV.

 More about the Code:  I will be posting assignments from the courses
                       I have taken in college.
 And even though I am